 Hello, friends, I hope you all are doing great.
-In today’s tutorial, we will discuss the Difference Between NPN & PNP Transistor.
-The basic difference between NPN and PNP transistors is that in NPN transistor current moves from collector to emitter after application of positive supply to the base while in PNP configuration the current flow emitter to the collector after application of negative supply at the base terminal.
+In today’s tutorial, we will discuss the Difference Between NPN vs PNP Transistors.
+The basic difference between NPN and PNP transistors is that in an NPN transistor current moves from the collector to the emitter after the application of positive supply to the base while in PNP configuration the current flows emitter to the collector after the application of negative supply at the base terminal.
 Both NPN and PNP are types of BJT or bipolar junction transistors.
-It is a device used to regulate the current and can also use as a switch or amplifier.
+It is a device used to regulate the current and can also be used as a switch or amplifier.

-In mostly circuitry NPN transistor is used since in NPN transistor current flows due to electrons while in PNP transistor current flows due to holes.
-Due to the fast movement of electrons high conduction occurs in the NPN.
+In most circuitry NPN transistor is used since in NPN transistor current flows due to electrons while in PNP transistor current flows due to holes.
+Due to the fast movement of electrons, high conduction occurs in the NPN.
 In today’s post, we will have a detailed look at both NPN and PNP transistors with the details and compare them to find their differences.
-So let’s get started with Difference Between NPN & PNP Transistor.
+So let’s get started with the Difference Between NPN vs PNP Transistors.

 NPN Transistor

-- The types of BJT in which 2 N-type layers are separated with the Player is called NPN transistor.
+- The type of BJT in which 2 N-type layers are separated with the Player is called NPN transistor.

-- The full form of NPN transistor is Negative, Positive, and Negative.
+- The full form of the NPN transistor is Negative, Positive, and Negative.

-- Its switching speed is high than the PNP.
+- Its switching speed is higher than the PNP.

 - The minority carriers in this transistor are holes.